 Introduction to Ostara

-Many modern pagans, Wiccans, and nature-based spiritualists celebrate Ostara as part of the Wheel of the Year, using this time to set intentions, plant seeds (both literal and metaphorical), and welcome the increasing energy of the sun.
+Many modern pagans, Wiccans, and nature-based spiritualists celebrate Ostara as part of the Wheel of the Year, using this time to set intentions, plant seeds (both literal and metaphorical), and welcome the increasing energy of the sun as we shift to balanced day and night.
 The festival invites reflection on personal growth and the balance between light and dark, mirroring the equilibrium found in nature during the equinox.

 The Wheel of the Year is a sacred cycle of seasonal festivals observed in many pagan and Wiccan traditions, marking the natural rhythms of the Earth and its changing seasons.
 It consists of eight sabbats, divided between the solstices, equinoxes, and cross-quarter festivals, each representing a different phase in the cycle of life, death, and rebirth.
 These celebrations honor the shifting balance of light and dark, the fertility of the land, and the interconnectedness of all living things.
 By following the Wheel of the Year, practitioners align themselves with nature’s rhythms, finding deeper meaning in the changing seasons and embracing the lessons they offer.
 Whether celebrating the rebirth of the sun at Yule, the fertility of Beltane, or the harvests of Lammas and Mabon, the Wheel serves as a guide for spiritual reflection, growth, and connection to the natural world.
 (More on the Wheel of the Year here.)